Dandeli: Old Dandeli

 As per the 1930 year, the population of Dandeli was only 515 and predominantly worked in the forestry department and government sawmill.
-Most residents belonged to the Konkanis, Devali, Marathas, Kuruba, Lambani, African, and Muslim communities.
+Most residents belonged to the Konkanis, Devali, Marathas, Kuruba, Lambani and African communities.
 The settlement was located on the bank of the Kali river and developed into an industrial town with the establishment of a number of companies, including The Indian Plywood Manufacturing Company, Lalbhai Ferro-manganese Factory, West Coast Paper Mill, Indian Saw Mill, and a number of small industries around the Dandeli and Karnataka Power Corporation which were engaged in the construction of several power-generating dams at different places along the Kali river.
-The place was later called Old-Dandeli.
+The place was later called new-Dandeli.

 There was no school in the small town until in 1936, when Shivaji Narvekar, Pundalik Pai, Sadanand Gopal Nadkarni, Balappa Chavan and Bapshet together contributed to build a one-room school in a hut on the nearby hill where now the government Urdu school is situated.
 Ramachandra Ganapat Nayak migrated from Sanikatta near Gokarn to run the school.
 The school started with merely 18 students, three of whom were older than their teacher, R.G.
 Nayak.
 In 1939 the school was recognised by the British government.